National Defense Authorization Act for Fiscal Year 2012: The vote

+Contents

 Section 818

 This section contains "critical provisions" reflecting a bipartisan amendment regarding counterfeit electronic parts in the Defense Department's supply chain, adopted following concerns raised by Senators Carl Levin and John McCain, chairman and ranking member respectively of the Senate Committee on Armed Services, regarding counterfeit electronic parts highlighted in an investigation commenced in March 2011, which found that 1,800 cases of suspected counterfeit components were in use within over 1 million individual products".
 Further year-long work undertaken by the Senate Committee and contained in a report on counterfeit parts in the Department of Defense supply chain released on 12 May 2012 showed that counterfeit electronic parts of Chinese origin had been found in the Air Force's C-130J and C-27J cargo planes, in assemblies used in the Navy's SH-60B helicopter, and in the Navy's P-8A surveillance plane, among 1800 cases identified.